aruuin/aruuin.github.io/_posts/1987-8-9-Hello-World.md

 title: I'm up and running!
 ---

-I was born a runner
+I gave birth to myself